 Note: You can use the App to scan a QR Code® embedded on a Notes page without using the camera.
-For details, refer to Using a Displayed QR Code®.
+For details, refer to Using a QR Code® on a Notes Page.

 To Scan a QR Code® with the Camera: